kavyashree-205/SHOOT-IT-UP-GAME/README.md

-# Shoot-It-Up-
+# Shoot-It-Up Game

-This game is created using pygame module provided by python.
+The game name is Shoot It Up.
+It is made with pygame module provided by python.
+The basic consept of the game is to shoot the same species or characters.
+The user is given 3 lifes to shoot all characters.